Wednesday, 27 November 2024

 Georgie CROZIER: Touchy, touchy, touchy.

-The PRESIDENT: Ms Crozier, Mr Bourman did a very good ruling before that contributions should be through the Chair.
+The PRESIDENT: Ms Crozier, Mr Bourman made a very good ruling before that contributions should be through the Chair.

-Georgie CROZIER: President, in my summing up, this is an important issue, and that is what we have been putting up with through the debate – those sorts of comments from a backbench who are just parroting the lines from a government that is drowning in their own demise and corruption and incompetence.
+Georgie CROZIER: President, in my summing-up, this is an important issue, and that is what we have been putting up with through the debate – those sorts of comments from a backbench who are just parroting the lines from a government that is drowning in its own demise and corruption and incompetence.

 Georgie CROZIER: Well, you are all failures.
 You have got CFMEU running the state.
 You have got the AEU directing the course in this debate.
 There are real issues, and if an authority should be looking into something, it is something like this.
 I am absolutely appalled that the government does not see the decency of what needs to be done here for the sake of students, for the sake of parents and for the sake of principals and their school communities.
 They are taking the political line and not the decent line.
 How disgraceful.